Fergus-OH/lightning-Helmholtz-solver/README.md

 ### Scattering

-The solver is best demonstrated by the time-harmonic scattering problem and a brief description of the problem for context follows.
+The solver is best demonstrated by the time-harmonic scattering problem, a brief description for which now follows.
 A function that solves the Helmholtz equation is used to sample the boundary The solver can handle any valid user-specified boundary sampling function and in fact the boundary data can be specified pointwise for each side of the polygon.
 However,